Dichill/lacc-drone/README.md

 ### 🧪 ROS Simulation Setup

 The ROS Simulation Setup requires a certain setup that could only be found in Drone Dojo's Course.
-Unfortunately we can't really provide the necessary files as it is licensed under **Drone Dojo**, we highly recommend checking him out and his courses (_you can see him in the credits_) if you would still like to proceed.
-The installation of the **drone-client** is relatively similar though it does not require you to make a **virtual_environment**.
+Unfortunately we can't really provide the necessary files as it is licensed under **Drone Dojo**, we highly recommend checking him out and his courses (_see credits below_) if you would still like to proceed.

+The installation of the **drone-client** is relatively similar though it does not require you to make a **Virtual Environment**.
 Instead, it is managed by packages from **catkin_make** e.g. **example_pkg** where you can put these files in the script folder:

 ```bash
 main_ros_sim.py
 camera_stream_ros_sim.py
 ```

-And then you can run this command to execute it to ROS. (_ArduCopter & Gazebo ROS should be running already!_)
+And then you can run these commands to execute it to ROS. (_ArduCopter & Gazebo ROS should be running already!_)

 ```bash
 rosrun example_pkg ./main_ros_sim.py